Dimensions of Human Experience

 That defies any of today’s theories of physical science.
 When the boy went to school he lost that ability – so much for our system of education!
 I want to try to explain what I understand about some of the common levels or dimensions we can experience.
 I will start by giving a rather silly example to demonstrate the huge differences of our experience of these dimensions.

-With three dimensional body you are now free to move and play within the limitations of this dimension.
+With a three-dimensional body, you are now free to move and play within the limitations of this dimension.
 But you as a three-dimensional human being have evolved from animal forebears.
 Whether you like it or not you are only a step or two beyond the animals.
 In some measure, it has been a very difficult step for many.
 Like animals, millions of us still struggle to survive; we still feel the enormous urge – positively or negatively – to have sex; as a species, we still grab the most and fight any body to the death who defies us; the strongest are all getting as much money as they can, and holding on to it – also wanting the best of the female or males – often more than one, just like any other animal.
-We still see the best way is to become famous or struggle to get to the top of the pile, or as near as we can manage.
+We still see the best way is to become famous or struggle to get to the top of the pile, become rich, or as near as we can manage.